your one-stop certification solution!

 Typically, all products that require IECEx or ATEX certification also require a PESO registration in India.

 You can find a detailed overview of the relevant products in our list of PESO relevant products on our website.
 In addition to the products mentioned, electrical equipment that must withstand corrosive salt water or very hot temperatures, for example, also falls under the mandatory PESO certification requirement.
-Purely mechanical components are also subject to certification if they are installed in hazardous areas.
+Approval may also be required for products in the field of hydrogen, such as electrolyzers, hydrogen containers or fuel cells.

 The PESO certification process in India